abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The young man's room twinkled one morning.

 Dust, scattered high by a broom, was catching the sun's pale winter light.
-The quiet was soon pierced by the hollow ring of the broom as it brushed metal.
+The quiet was soon pierced by the hollow ring of the broom brushing metal.

-The young man knelt, reaching to grab it.
+The young man knelt to grab it.

 "I forgot about you," he said, twice tracing the lamp's dusty etchings with a finger.
 Something about the motion made him feel light and excited.